ome/infrastructure/ansible/roles/gpfs/README.md

 -------------------------

 Set `gpfs_install: True` (this is the default).
-Ensure the kernel corresponding matching the built GPFS module is installed.
+Ensure the kernel corresponding to the built GPFS module is installed.
 Ensure `gpfs_local_rpm_dir` contains the extracted and built RPMs.